Jason Kander: 2016 U.S. Senate election

 On February 19, 2015, Kander entered the race to represent Missouri in the United States Senate against Roy Blunt, the Republican incumbent.
 He won the Democratic primary against three other candidates on August 2, 2016.
-During the campaign, he positioned himself as a Washington, D.C. outsider and touted his experience as an Army Intelligence officer.
+During the campaign, he positioned himself as a Washington, D.C., outsider and touted his experience as an Army Intelligence officer.
 He accused Blunt of being well connected to DC lobbyists (Blunt's wife and three children are in fact lobbyists).
 Blunt in turn accused Kander of being too liberal.

 In September, Kander's campaign received national attention when it released an advertisement explaining his support for gun control measures.
 Titled "Background Checks", it showed him assembling an AR-15 rifle while blindfolded and then challenging Blunt to attempt the same thing.
 The advertisement quickly went viral, and as of November 2016, the original YouTube video had earned more than 1.3 million views.
 Initially, Kander was well behind in the race, but polls started to show a tightening in the fall.
 In response to this, Blunt campaign began attacking Kander for being a national co-chair for presidential candidate Hillary Clinton.

-During the campaign, Kander received endorsements from Americans for Responsible Solutions, Daily Kos, the League of Conservation Voters, Planned Parenthood Action Fund, and the Sierra Club.
+During the campaign, Kander received endorsements from Americans for Responsible Solutions (later merged into Giffords Law Center to Prevent Gun Violence), Daily Kos, the League of Conservation Voters, Planned Parenthood Action Fund, and the Sierra Club.

 Kander was defeated by Blunt in the general election, receiving 46.4% of the vote to Blunt's 49.2%.
 In spite of the loss, Kander received the most votes of any Democrat running statewide in Missouri that year, outperforming Clinton, gubernatorial candidate Chris Koster, and other Democrats.